mobilecoinofficial/forest/README.md

 ## Next Steps and Further Information ##

 This is just the beginning.
-The forest framework provides a lot more functionality, and there are a couple more complex bots packed in as well.
-One of the main functionalities of forest bots is that it's easy to enable signal_payments for them so that your users can pay your bot in mob.
-This allows you to collect donations or sell content.
-To learn about the payment functionalities, and build your first payments enabled forest bot, check out [/echopay](/echopay).
+The forest framework provides a lot more functionality, and there are a couple more complex bots in the repo as well.
+One of the main functionalities of forest bots is that it's easy to enable Signal Payments for them so that your users can pay your bot in $mob.
+This allows your bot to collect donations or sell content.
+To learn about the payment functionalities, and build your first payments-enabled forest bot, check out [/echopay](/echopay).

 ### Storing your Signal keys

-Forest provides a helper program to upload your data directory to a postgress database.
+Forest provides a helper program to upload your data directory to a Postgres database.
 Once you have provisioned a database (e.g. via <http://supabase.com> or <https://fly.io/docs/reference/postgres>), add this line to your dev_secrets file.

 ```
 DATABASE_URL=postgres://<your database url>